asset value of a patent

 f.
 License Your Invention

 A further option, is a licensing agreement.
-You may wish to condition a licence to manufacture, sell or use your invention on the licensee being the one to fund the patenting process.
-In this way, someone else pays for your patent, but also acquires rights to the subject invention.
+You may wish to provide licences to third parties to manufacture, sell or use your invention in order to support funding of the patent.
+In this way, someone else pays for your patent, but also acquires a limited right to the subject invention.
 To learn more about licensing your patent, see here

 3. Borrow Funds